Apple unveils iPhone XS and XS Max

 The iPhone X line also packs augmented reality tools to have more realistic graphics and object reflections.

-In additionn, the company unveiled an upgraded Apple Watch.
+In addition, the company unveiled an upgraded Apple Watch.
 The Series 4 has a 30% larger edge-to-edge display and is thinner.
 It has more reliable reception and is two times faster.
 The new watch also has greater focus on health.
 It can predict when you fall and send that data to an emergency contact.

 The new Apple Watch comes with a built-in (and FDA-approved) EKG to help diagnose heart diseases and other conditions, making it the first EKG device available over the counter, according to Apple.

-Note: Correction: An earlier version of this story listed the price for the iPhone XS Max as $1,449.
-That is the price for one version of the phone, but lower-cost models start at $1,099.